 In the majority of the stories, this frame does not specify whether the characters are going to take action.
-Only 22 stories (12% of the total) explicitly refer to leaving the place because of the impending danger, while in 15 cases, the character goes or remains home, or seeks shelter, waiting for further development.
-While most of the protagonists are worried, some are fascinated by the unusual phenomena, or look for answers and willingly move toward the volcano (17 stories).
-In a few stories (12), the characters seek a remediation for the problem: sometimes it's a magical intervention, while others refer to some kind of authority to 'fix the problem' (usually, in an unspecified way).
-A small number of protagonists take actions to mitigate the hazard, obstructing the volcanic vent with rocks (or even a cork), or pouring water inside the crater.
+Only 22 stories (12% of the total) explicitly refer to leaving the place because of the impending danger, while in 15 cases, the character goes or remains home or seeks shelter, waiting for further development.
+While most of the protagonists are worried, some are fascinated by the unusual phenomena or look for answers and willingly move toward the volcano (17 stories).
+In a few stories (12), the characters seek a remediation for the problem.
+Sometimes it is a magical intervention, while others refer to some kind of authority to fix the problem (usually in an unspecified way).
+A small number of protagonists take action to mitigate the hazard, obstructing the volcanic vent with rocks (or even a cork) or pouring water inside the crater.

-Examples of frame 2 are provided in the Supplement (Frame 2).
+Examples of frame 2 are provided in the Supplement (Sect.
+S3; see "Frame 2 - volcanic unrest").

-4.2.3 Frame 3 - The eruption
+4.2.3 Frame 3 - the eruption

-The eruption is usually sudden: the terms improvviso [sudden] and improvvisamente [suddenly] are used 26 times in this frame, and subito [immediately] appears 8 times.
+The eruption is usually sudden.
+The terms improvviso (sudden) and improvvisamente (suddenly) are used 26 times in this frame and subito (immediately) appears 8 times.
 The event may be described as an explosion or a blast (32 times).
 Based on drawings, it is usually a small-scale event, whose impact is generally confined to the upper portion of the volcanic cone.
 It commonly involves the emission of lava (mentioned in the text 60 times), but the Strombolian ejecta are present in several drawings.
-Written text mentions ash, rocks and lapilli (23 in total, for this frame).
+Written text mentions ash, rocks, and lapilli (23 in total for this frame).
 Flames are also mentioned about 10 times, as a result of fires set by the incandescent eruptive material.
 Only a few stories actually depict a major explosive eruption that occupies most of the drawing area and generate clouds of ash that could represent pyroclastic flows.
 The terms pyroclastic flow, or nuée ardente, are never used in the written descriptions.

-As the volcano erupts, people scream and run away, but also watch, in a few cases with fascination, while many are frozen in fear.
+As the volcano erupts, people scream and run away but also watch, in a few cases with fascination, while many are frozen in fear.
 Many characters just watch, gathering in the streets but without leaving.
 In several stories, the onset of the eruption is the time when the characters begin to worry and start wondering what to do next.
-In a few cases, this is the frame where people are warned about the danger, often by word of mouth, and only in very few cases through official actions (a siren, or police or civil protection authorities alerting the population).
+In a few cases, this is the frame where people are warned about the danger, often by word of mouth, and only in very few cases through official actions (a siren or police or civil protection authorities alerting the population).
 The word evacuation is only mentioned twice.

-The most common reaction to the eruption is to take the flight (83 times, in this frame, 60% of the stories considering both text and drawings), mostly by running (Figure 6).
+The most common reaction to the eruption is to flee (83 times in this frame, i.e. 60% of the stories considering both text and drawings), mostly by running (Fig. 6).